The agency model is a massive success in the business world.

 It all comes down to cost.

-You’re essentially building a business within your business – one that needs constant oversight and investment.
-Every new hire takes tens of thousands of dollars away from your bottom line.
-And that’s not to mention the costs of setting up and ensuring the agency has the appropriate business management software.
+You’re essentially building a business within your business, which needs constant oversight and investment.
+Every new hire costs tens of thousands of dollars, reducing your bottom line.
+That doesn’t include costs of setting up and ensuring the agency has the appropriate business management software.

 Going the internal route works better for massive companies.
 It’s no coincidence that the two examples cited in this article are multinational businesses.
 They work at such a scale that it might even be cheaper to create an in-house internal agency.
 Even if that isn’t the case, companies as large as those highlighted here have brands to protect.